Scrotal swelling is an enlargement of the scrotal sac. The scrotal sac, or scrotum, houses the testicles.

 Contact your doctor if you notice either of these symptoms.

 If necessary, the doctor may perform a scrotal ultrasound to view the inside of the scrotum.
-This imaging test will let him or her see if there are any abnormalities within the scrotal sac.
+This imaging test will let them see if there are any abnormalities within the scrotal sac.

 Treatment options for scrotal swelling depend on the cause.
 If an infection caused the swelling, your doctor will prescribe antibiotics to fight the infection.
-If this is not enough to relieve inflammation, your doctor may prescribe an anti-inflammatory medication as well.
+If oral antibiotics don’t work, you may have to receive intramuscular antibiotics or be hospitalized for IV antibiotics.

-In addition to receiving care from your doctor, he or she may suggest at-home treatment options, including:
+In addition to receiving care from your doctor, they may suggest at-home treatment options, including:

 The outlook for scrotal swelling varies depending on the severity of the swelling and the cause.
 Swelling due to injury will generally pass with time, while other causes require extensive treatment.
-With early diagnosis and proper treatment, outlook is generally good.
-Speak to your doctor about your specific condition, as outlook can vary from person to person.
+With early diagnosis and proper treatment, the outlook is generally good.